Building trust with security-conscious customers

 Slack admins use app approvals to maintain control over the apps installed on their workspaces and to protect company data from security threats.
 Before installing an app, admins review what permissions an app is requesting, as well as its policies for security and data retention — but obtaining and reviewing this information can add time and friction to the app approval process.

 Starting today, we’re kicking off the process of collecting security and compliance details for apps published in the App Directory.
-Under your app’s Settings, you’ll find a new section called Security & Compliance where you can start filling out information.
+When submitting your app for review, you’ll find a section called Security & Compliance where you can start filling out information.

 About security & compliance information